arazaki/firebase-cloud-functions-api/README.md

 - Inform `build` as public directory and hit `Enter`.
 - Select `Yes` for configuring as a single-page app and hit `Enter`.
 - Select `Yes` for setup automatic builds and deploys and hit `Enter`.
+- Login into your account.
 - Inform the repository created for this project and hit `Enter`.
-- Select `No` for setup the workflow to run a build script as the script is already created.
+- Select `No` for Set up the workflow to run a build script before every deploy?
+- Select `No` for GitHub workflow file for PR previews exists.
+Overwrite? firebase-hosting-pull-request.yml
-- Select `No` for setup the automatic deployment when PR is merged as the script is already created.
+- Select `No` for Set up automatic deployment to your site's live channel when a PR is merged?
 - Select `Functions Emulator` and `Hosting Emulator` and hit `Enter`
 - Hit `Enter` to select the recommended port for functions emulator
 - Hit `Enter` to select the recommended port for hosting emulator